-The Reinforcement Cost is identified in the Minimum Scheme at the voltage of the Point of Connection and the voltage above less any contribution by the customer for costs in excess of the high-cost cap.
+The Reinforcement Cost is identified in the Minimum Scheme at the voltage of the Point of Connection and the voltage above less any contribution by the Customer for costs in excess of the high-cost cap.
 This is converted to a £/MVA by dividing by the requested Maximum Import Capacity or Maximum Export Capacity as applicable.

 The annualised Reinforcement Cost per MVA is converted to £/MVAh using the formula: